Travel down the road and back again

-- "Not Too Late" from Princess Trixie Sparkle is sung to Trixie from Twilight and is about how forgiveness is possible.
-It starts their friendship.
+- "Not Too Late" from Princess Trixie Sparkle is sung to Trixie from Twilight.
+It's about how forgiveness is possible and it starts their friendship.

 - "A Duo" from An American Tail.
 It's a duet between Fievel (a mouse) and Tiger (a good cat) about how they'd make good friends because they have a lot in common.

 - Barbie in The Princess and the Pauper in the full-length version of "Written in Your Heart" has Anneliese and Erika sing "You and I will always be / celebrating life together / I know I have found a friend forevermore!".
 "A Girl Like You" is less on the nose but also counts.

 - Barbie & The Diamond Castle, a film about The Power of Friendship, has Liana and Alexa sing "Connected" about how much they love being best friends (or more, according to a large portion of the fanbase).

 - The Fox and the Hound: "Best Of Friends" is this for the film it's a song about best friends having fun together.

 - My Little Pony: A New Generation: "Looking Out for You" is a duet sung by Sunny and Izzy affirming their newfound friendship and how they promise to keep each other safe on their journey.